CESNET/eInfra-docs/topics/compute/openstack/docs/additional-information/custom-images.md

 ### Shared Images

 **Shared image** is an image visible only to the owner and possibly certain groups that the owner specified.
-How to share an image between projects, please read the following [tutorial](#image-sharing-between-projects) below.
+To learn how to share an image between projects, read the following [tutorial](#image-sharing-between-projects) below.
 Image owners are responsible for managing shared images.

 ### Community Images

 **Community image** is an image that is accessible to everyone.
 Image owners are responsible for managing community images.
-Community images are visible in the dashboard using `Visibility: Community` query.
+Community images are visible in the dashboard using a `Visibility: Community` query.
 These images can be listed via CLI command:

 ```
 openstack image list --community
 ```

 This is especially beneficial in case of a great number of users who should get access to this image or if you own an old image but some users might still require that image.
-In that case, you can make set the old image and **Community image** and set the new one as default.
+In that case, you can set the old image as **Community image** and set the new one as default.

 !!! info

     To create or upload this image you must have an **image_uploader** rights.

-Creating a new **Community image** can look like this:
+Example of creating a new **Community image**:

 ```
 openstack image create --file test-cirros.raw --property hw_scsi_model=virtio-scsi --property hw_disk_bus=scsi --property hw_rng_model=virtio --property hw_qemu_guest_agent=yes --property os_require_quiesce=yes --property os_type=linux --community test-cirros